Sudhirdp/Sudhirdp/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=sudhirdp&label=Profile%20views&color=0e75b6&style=flat" alt="sudhirdp" /> </p>

-  <p>I am an Undergraduate Student.
-I started my journey as a Java Developer and want to contribute and learn as much as possible.
-Currently, I'm learning Mobile Application Development using Flutter Framework       and Dart.
-I have learned Java as my programming language and I'm mastering it.
+  <p>I am an undergraduate student who started my journey as a Java Developer.
+I am eager to contribute and learn as much as possible.
+Currently, I am focusing on learning Mobile Application Development using the Flutter Framework and Dart programming language.
+While I am proficient in Java, I am always looking for ways to improve my skills and become a master in the field.
 </p>

 ***